 That doesn’t mean that you are your characters.
 It means that you contain them.
 Some, in a form that is already integrated into your personality, and others in a form that is not integrated, or not expressed.

 Meditation experts talk about breath as a waveform, a symbol of the polarity of life– the inhale and the exhale, the positive and the negative, the good and the bad, the yin and the yang, the dark and the light.

 And I’d like to suggest to you to think of writing as a waveform as well.

-In our Western society, we are taught to push out the negative, to judge it, to blame it, to feel guilt about it.
-But Eastern thought views it in a different way: as a natural part of that wave form, existing as a balance.
+In our Western society, we are taught to push out the negative, to judge it, to blame it, to feel guilty about it.
+But Eastern thought views it in a different way: as a natural part of that waveform, existing as a balance.

 To put it in a simple way: whatever you (or your characters) are expressing in the world, the opposite also exists in you (and them), in equal proportion, whether it is expressed or not.

 It is actually the existence of this polarity that makes structure possible.
 Because it is the existence of this polarity that makes change possible.

 Neither you nor your characters are fixed entities.
 You’re not just one way.
 We are constantly changing.
 Breathing in and breathing out.